 Substituting the X_j 's into Expressions (1), (2), and (3), we get the following point estimate and approximate 90 percent confidence interval for v = E(N): $$\hat{v} = \overline{X}(10) = 120.29$$ and $$120.29 \pm 0.63$$ or $[119.66, 120.92]$ Thus, we are approximately 90 percent confident that the steady-state mean daily throughput is between 119.66 and 120.92 jobs per day.
 Note that this confidence interval contains 120, which should be the mean daily throughput if the system has enough machines and forklifts.
-(In a real application, ν would not, of course, be known.)
+(In a real application, v would not, of course, be known.)
 Note also that the confidence interval is quite precise, with the half-length being less than 1 percent of the point estimate.
 Also, since X_j is the average of 100 N{ji} 's, it should be approximately normally distributed by a central-limit-theorem type effect.
 This suggests that the coverage of the confidence interval should be close to the desired coverage probability of 0.9.
 Finally, if, for example, we wanted to decrease the half-length by a factor of 3, then a total of approximately 90 replications would be required.
-6 SUMMARY AND PITFALLS IN OUTPUT-DATA ANALYSIS We have seen that both terminating and nonterminating analyses can be performed easily by making independent replications of the simulation model and by using Expressions (1), (2), and (3), which come from a first undergraduate course in statistics.
+6 SUMMARY AND PITFALLS IN OUTPUT-DATA ANALYSIS We have seen that both terminating and non-terminating analyses can be performed easily by making independent replications of the simulation model and by using Expressions (1), (2), and (3), which come from a first undergraduate course in statistics.
 In the case of steady-state parameters, we also have to determine a warmup period, but this can be reliably addressed using Welch's graphical approach.
-The method of replication can also be applied easily to comparing alternative system configurations [see, for example, Law and Kelton (2000, chapters 10 and 11)] and to estimating multiple measures of performance.
+The method of replication can also be easily applied to comparing alternative system configurations [see, for example, chapters 10 and 11 of Law (2007)] and to estimating multiple measures of performance.
+Moreover, multiple replications can be made simultaneously on computers connected by a local-area network.
 The following are three major pitfalls in output-data analysis: